Behaviour , Well-being and Inclusion

 The SENCo provides professional guidance to all colleagues and will work closely with staff, parents and other agencies.
 The SENCo is aware of the provision in the Local Offer and is able to work with professionals providing a support role to families to ensure that learners with SEN receive appropriate support and high-quality teaching. (please click here for SEN information report)

 Please click here to be redirected to Therapies and Personalised Pathways

 Behaviour, Attendance and Support Strategy Meetings (BASS)

 BASS meetings provide a weekly forum for identified staff to discuss learners who are highlighted as a cause for concern based on “learner monitoring”, data from IRIS Adapt and information from Safeguard.
 We also monitor attendance through these meetings.
 Actions and outcomes are discussed and reviewed in line with the school’s QTAC process.
-Any learner due to be discussed in a CIN will be discussed in a BASS meeting prior to a meeting
+Any learner due to be discussed in a Child in Need meeting (CIN) will be discussed in a BASS meeting prior to a meeting

 Mental Health Awareness Session